sanskrit/raw_etexts_english/blogs/manasataramgini/2020-02-08_difference-of-consecutive-cubes-conics-and-a-japanese-temple-table.md

 +++
-title = "Difference of consecutive cubes, conics and a Japanese templexa0tablet"
+title = "Difference of consecutive cubes, conics and a Japanese temple tablet"

 +++
 **Introduction**